IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/installation.rst

 Sometimes, a build may be delayed, or contain broken code.
 We try to avoid this, but it happens.

-Building from source
+Bundling for Blender
 --------------------

-It is possible to run the latest bleeding edge version of BlenderBIM without having to wait for an official release, since BlenderBIM is coded in Python and doesn't require any compilation.
+Instead of waiting for an official release on the BlenderBIM Add-on website, it is possible to make your own Blender add-on from the bleeding edge source code of BlenderBIM.
+BlenderBIM is coded in Python and doesn't require any compilation, so this is a relatively easy process.

 Note that the BlenderBIM Add-on does depend on IfcOpenShell, and IfcOpenShell does require compilation.
 The following instructions will use a pre-built